Skip to main content

 Bun reads your .env files automatically and provides idiomatic ways to read and write your environment variables programmatically.
-Plus, some aspects of Bun's runtime behavior can be configured with Bun-specific environment variables.
+You can also configure parts of Bun’s runtime behavior with Bun-specific environment variables.

 Setting environment variables